 Diabetes is a serious disease that can develop from lack of insulin production in the body or due to the inability of the body's insulin to perform its normal everyday functions.
 Insulin is a substance produced by the pancreas gland that helps process the food we eat and turn it into energy.
 Diabetes affects approximately 26 million adults and children in the USA and is classified into 2 different types: Type 1 and Type 2.Type 1 is usually associated with juvenile diabetes and is often linked to heredity.
 Type 2, commonly referred to as adult onset diabetes, is characterized by elevated blood sugars, often in people who are overweight or have not attended to their diet properly.

 Come talk to our team about your diabetic needs – blood glucose monitoring meters, and test strips as well as insulin pens & syringes.
-We offer a large variety of Diabetic shoes in several top brands and well as shoe inserts that can be fitted by our certified shoe experts.
+We offer a large variety of Diabetic shoes in several top brands and well as shoe inserts that can be fitted by our certified shoe experts

-The Types of Diabetes.
+Call Out: The Types of Diabetes

 Type 1 and type 2 diabetes have different causes, yet two factors are important in both.
 You inherit a predisposition to the disease then something in your environment triggers it.